 ‘There’s no space’

-Travelers had complained about delays and baggage problems even before the water leak occurred.
+Travelers had complained about delays and baggage problems even before the water leak occurred Sunday.

-Emillio Mesa traveled from Los Angeles to New York City and said he was frustrated at not seeing his luggage for 13 hours.
+Emillio Mesa traveled from Los Angeles to New York City and said he hadn’t seen his baggage for 13 hours.

-“The luggage pile just keeps growing,” he said.
+“The luggage pile just keeps growing,” he posted on Instagram.
 “It’s a fire hazard now.
-New flights are coming in and there’s no space!” he posted on Instagram.
+New flights are coming in, and there’s no space!”

 The New York Port Authority issued statements via Twitter Sunday afternoon saying the FAA has shut down international arrivals at Terminal 4 but that international departures remain unaffected.